 - Failure to obey road rules

 Depending on the causal factors behind your truck accident, different parties may be held liable for the damages resulting from your injury.
-A Hattiesburg truck accident lawyer from the Morris Bart law firm can launch an investigation of your collision and demand that the at-fault party pays for your losses.
-Call us today at (601) 602-8431 for a free consultation.
+A Hattiesburg truck accident lawyer from the Morris Bart law firm can launch an investigation of your collision and demand that the at-fault party pay for your losses.

 Possible Liable Parties in a Truck Accident